 The Bloomberg Initiative emphasizes the implementation of evidence-based policies shown to reduce tobacco use.
 To track our progress and monitor policy changes, we use high-quality tools and practices.

-The Bloomberg Initiative works through a global network of partners to support countries implementing comprehensive tobacco control policies.
+The Bloomberg Initiative works through a global network of partners to support and defend countries implementing comprehensive tobacco control policies.
 Our partner organizations include: the Campaign for Tobacco-Free Kids, the CDC Foundation, Johns Hopkins Bloomberg School of Public Health, the International Union Against Tuberculosis and Lung Disease, the World Health Organization, and the World Lung Foundation.
-The Bloomberg Initiative also includes an investment from the Bill and Melinda Gates Foundation joined together to launch the Anti-Tobacco Litigation Fund.
+Bloomberg Philanthropies and The Bill and Melinda Gates Foundation joined together to launch the Anti-Tobacco Litigation Fund.

 APPLYING THE BLOOMBERG PHILANTHROPIES APPROACH TO FIGHT GLOBAL TOBACCO USE